 There are penalties for driving without the required amount of insurance coverage.
 These include:

-- Fines of up to $500 for a first offence
+- Fines of up to $500 for a first offense

-- $1000 for the second offence and/or a driver’s license suspension of 6 months
+- $1000 for the second offense and/or a driver’s license suspension of 6 months

 - Suspension of vehicle registration

-- Reinstatement fees of $200 for the first offence and $400 for the second offence after a mandatory 4-month suspension
+- Reinstatement fees of $200 for the first offense and $400 for the second offense after a mandatory 4-month suspension

 After a conviction for driving uninsured, proof of insurance is required in order to reinstate driving and vehicle registration privileges.